-Also bear in mind that it costs typically between £5,000 and £10,000 to attain entry level coaching qualifications, and many coaches will continue to fund their professional development beyond that.
+Also bear in mind that it costs typically between £5,000 and £20,000 to attain coaching qualifications, and many coaches will continue to fund their professional development beyond that.
 This has has both a financial and time cost.
-The best coaches I know never stop learning and absorbing information on a continual quest to master their craft, and will spend many hours reading, writing, listening and meeting with other coaches.
+The best coaches I know never stop learning and absorbing information on a continual quest to master their craft, and will spend many hours reading, writing, listening and interacting with other coaches.

 I’m Richard Hughes-Jones, an Executive Coach to senior technology leaders.